btclayer2/lnd-hub/docs/node-runner.docker.en.md

 ## Completion

-At this point, the lnd node setup and initialization are complete.
+The lnd node setup and initialization are complete.
 The authentication file admin.macaroon can be found in the directory: `./lnd/data/chain/bitcoin/{network}/admin.macaroon`.
+The node RPC address is the `restlisten` address in the `lnd.conf`.